wasmi-labs/wasmi/README.md

 ## WebAssembly Proposals

-The new `wasmi` engine supports a variety of WebAssembly proposals and will support even more of them in the future.
+The new Wasmi engine supports a variety of WebAssembly proposals and will support even more of them in the future.

 | WebAssembly Proposal | Status | Comment |
 |:--|:--:|:--|